 The choice of indigenous South African music to back the film could have had negative consequences.
 Traditionally, music of this kind is joyful and praising, or emboldened and combative in nature, with fewer songs being of the sombre and reflective nature needed to complement a story like this.
 But the backing song captures the film’s essence with its haunting vocals and its quietly brilliant instruments, both mourning the hardship of South African life and celebrating it with subtle strength, much like the ever-eternal grace that oppressed Black people across the world have displayed throughout human history.

 The music chosen for this film has the same significance as what the phonaesthetics of the words chosen have for prose.
 It is poignant that this music is the only sound heard throughout the story, which is a silent film about the love between a father and a daughter.

 THE GIVING OF THE GIFT BETWEEN THE FATHER AND THE DAUGHTER

-Using public transport in South Africa, if not in many countries around the world, is to be subject to a externally-controlled system that determines your freedom of movement throughout the city and the country.
-And because public transport in SA is heavily limited to day-operations only, it has become a determining factor on class dynamics, where middle-class and above peoples are relatively far-freer to enjoy the pleasures offered by their cities and their country through day and night in their cars, versus the heavy limitations experienced by poorer, working-class peoples.
+Using public transport in South Africa, if not in many countries around the world, is to be subject to an externally-controlled system that determines your freedom of movement throughout the city and the country.
+And because public transport in SA is heavily limited to day operations only, it has become a determining factor in class dynamics, where middle-class and above peoples are relatively far freer to enjoy the pleasures offered by their cities and their country through day and night in their cars, versus the heavy limitations experienced by poorer, working-class peoples.

 In highly developed societies, the public transport system is robust and affordable enough to ensure that any user is guaranteed a great deal of freedom of mobility throughout the day and night.